-This SFD modeling lead to a scoping level range analysis Techno-economic modelling of the deposit using some defined variables and options for developing the project.
+This SFD modeling led to a preliminary range analysis and techno-economic modeling of the deposit at the scoping level using some defined variables and options for developing the project.
 The variables and options considered as part of this analysis were:

-- ♦ Two main alternatives were considered, a 1 Mtpa and 2 Mtpa mine.
+- Two main alternatives were considered, a 1 Mtpa and 2 Mtpa mine.
 For each of these alternatives several geological, processing (mining and treatment) and economic factors were considered. - Low \$300 /ct vs. Mid \$500 /ct vs. High \$650 /ct using the estimated grade (average ~ 5.5 cpht) - Toll treatment option vs. Build Own Plant vs. Treat at a refurbished plant - Discount rate 6.5%, with flat USD/BWP exchange rate and flat diamond price vs. Discount rate 5%, with divergent USD/BWP exchange rate and diamond price rises by 3% vs. Discount rate 8%, with fixed USD/BWP exchange rate and flat diamond price. - Other inputs into the model were sample results from the Phase 1 LDD bulk samples; geostatistical estimating of the grade; several potential mine designs; an economic model based on estimates for CAPEX and OPEX for each option were considered.

-A combination of the alternatives considered here produced 27 outputs for each alternative considered.
-This returned a range of possible project Net Present Values (NPV) considering all the options.
-This range analysis suggests that a positive NPV project of approximately 150 million USD NPV is possible.
+A combination of the alternatives considered returned a range of possible project Net Present Values (NPV) considering all options.
+This range analysis suggests that a positive NPV project of ~150 million USD is possible.
 The range analysis suggests that at diamond values around \$350/ct the target could support a well-managed toll treatment operation.
 As the value increase to \$500-550 it would be viable to contemplate a variety of low-capital intensity operations.
 At values above \$600-650/ct the strategy of a developing a stand-alone full-size operation should be pursued.